-The House version of an omnibus energy bill (H.R.
-6) passed the House April 21, 2005.
-As of this writing, Senate committees are considering drafts of various energy bill titles.
-H.R.
-6, as passed by the House, contains various provisions involving environmental protection and regulation.
-Topics include the treatment of MTBE and renewable fuels, stricter regulation of underground storage tanks, environmental exemptions for oil and gas exploration and production, ozone compliance deadlines, and streamlining of environmental regulations.
+in the House version include the treatment of MTBE and renewable fuels, stricter regulation of underground storage tanks, environmental exemptions for oil and gas exploration and production, ozone compliance deadlines, and streamlining of environmental regulations.
+The Senate version contains some of these provisions, but not others.

 As passed by the House, H.R.
 6 would ban the use of MTBE (a fuel additive in gasoline found to contaminate drinking water supplies, primarily due to leaking underground storage tanks), except in states that specifically allow its use.
 It would also provide a "safe harbor" from defective liability lawsuits for MTBE and renewable fuels.
-This safe harbor for MTBE was seen as a key impediment to the passage of an energy bill in the 108th Congress.
-Proponents of the safe harbor contend that oxygen standards for reformulated gasoline in the Clean Air Act Amendments of 1990 virtually mandated the use of MTBE, while critics contend that there were options other than MTBE, and that gasoline producers were aware of the potential for groundwater contamination.
+The Senate bill would also ban MTBE and would provide a safe harbor for renewable fuels, but not for MTBE.
+The safe harbor for MTBE was seen as a key impediment to the passage of an energy bill in the 108th Congress.
+Proponents of the safe harbor provision contend that oxygen standards for reformulated gasoline in the Clean Air Act Amendments of 1990 virtually mandated the use of MTBE, while critics contend that there were options other than MTBE, and that gasoline producers were aware of the potential for groundwater contamination.
 Further, some stakeholders are concerned that the fuels provisions of the bill would actually raise gasoline prices.
 An analysis by the Energy Information Administration on a similar bill in the 108th Congress showed that the fuels provisions could raise conventional gasoline prices by as much as 3 cents per gallon.
 (For more information on MTBE, see the sections of this issue brief on "Clean Air Issues" and "Leaking Underground Storage Tanks.")

 The House-passed bill would also streamline the process for environmental permitting for a variety of energy projects.
 Further, it would postpone deadlines for compliance with ozone pollution standards in certain areas.
-H.R.
-6 would also provide Clean Water Act and Safe Drinking Water Act exemptions for oil and gas exploration and production (related to stormwater runoff and hydraulic fracturing).
+The House version would also provide Clean Water Act and Safe Drinking Water Act exemptions for oil and gas exploration and production (related to stormwater runoff and hydraulic fracturing).
 The above provisions are seen by some as necessary to promote increased domestic energy supplies, while critics argue that they would allow energy producers to sidestep environmental laws.
-(For further discussion, see CRS Report RL32873, Selected Environmental Issues Related to the Omnibus Energy Bill (H.R.
-6), 109th Congress.)
+The Senate bill does not contain these provisions.